Home Articles SM Collector (SMコレクター): A New Life for an Old Title?

 Last year (starting in March 2013), Sanwa launched a new magazine with a title that is reminiscent of that earlier time.
 The full title “SMグラフマガジンコレクター” (SM Graphic Magazine Collector) plays heavily on the “Collector” history, with the word “コレクター” (Collector) displayed prominently on the cover of each magazine, with the remainder of the title set apart and written in much smaller letters.

 The first 4 issues have given us a very high quality SM publication.
-Each volume includes a DVD of hours of and features rope work by some of the top bakushi (such as Akira Naka) and top models (such as Kawakami Yuu) working today.
+Each volume includes a DVD of hours of video and features rope work by some of the top bakushi (such as Akira Naka) and top models (such as Kawakami Yuu) working today.
 It is still early but with 4 issues already on the shelves and issue 5 scheduled for November 29, 2014, it looks like there very well may be a new magazine starting to taking hold.

 While the Internet has played an incredibly important role in spreading the art and culture of kinbaku worldwide, the tradition of the print magazine also has a special place in kinbaku history.
 We hope to see the new version of SM Collector thrive and hopefully, in its own way, be just as important to the future of kinbaku as its namesake was to its past.